brummer-simon/ez-window/README.md

 How to use
 ------------

-1. Window Navigation:

-  - Use `<C-hjkl>` to navigate between splits.
-  - Will create a new window, if it didn't exist earlier or move to an existing one.

-2. Resize Mode:
+1. Resize Mode:
   - `<C-m>` launches resize mode.
   - Use default `<hjkl>` keys to adjust the split size.
   - `<ESC>` to finish.

-3. Open Terminal:
+2. Open Terminal:
   - `<C-t>` to *open / close* terminal.
   - Use default `<C-\><C-n>` mapping to return to normal mode inside terminal split.